 Generally 2-3 weeks if stored properly.

-You can add 1tbl food grade glycerin or agave nectar per batch.
+You can add 1tbl food grade glycerin, agave or invert sugar syrup per batch.
 Both are hygroscopic and absorb moisture from air, keeping the cookies moist for longer.
 If packaged properly cookies will last for up to 4 weeks.

-Some decorators freeze decorated cookies with no issues and then others can experience issues.
-I’d suggest you experiment if a couple of cookies before you try to freeze whole 200 of them.
+- Some decorators freeze decorated cookies with no issues and then others can experience issues.
+I’d suggest you experiment with a couple of cookies before you try to freeze whole 200 of them.

 Chose cookie cutter shapes that are less likely to break.
 Some of my favorites shape include : rounds, hearts, squares, cupcakes, plaques, strawberry shape (this one can be turned into 30 + different designs) Avoid shapes with long, thin, pointy sections as there are more like to break in the shipping.

 Make sure to use bubble wrap and line the bottom and inside walls of the box with the bubble wrap.
 Layer cookies into the box between sheets of bubble wrap, keeping little room between cookies so they are not touching but not too much of a room so they can’t shift too much while in transit.